Dhaarun-Abhimanyu/GitGud_1426_NexTech/README.md

 NexTexh hackathon files

 Steps to run the website:
-Run the app.py in the login folder (do not run form vscode) Before running app.py run the following files:
+Run the app.py in the login folder using VSCODE
-*app.js from the IT_nonIT_support folder using "node app.js"
-*server.js from the library_acces folder using "node server.js"
-*server.js from the lost_and_found folder using "node server.js"
-*app.py from the Room_Booking folder using "py app.py"

 The support functionality:
 dependencies - node, express, ejs, mongodb, etc